HAVINGHAVING filters in SQLHAVING and when to use WHERERecall from previously, this SQL:

 (1 row)

-clause specifies a search condition to filter groups or aggregates returned by the GROUP BY
+HAVING clause?The HAVING clause specifies a search condition to filter groups or aggregates returned by the GROUP BY clause.

 A simple example